If you’ve found this you’ve probably been searching for ETFs, or been looking for the ideal portfolio setup.

-I’ve made some mistakes and had some regrets but the good thing is that it keeps growing.
-From my regular contributions as well as growth.
+I’ve made some mistakes and had some regrets but the good thing is that it keeps me growing.

-About 50% of our net worth is the equity in one investment proprerty.
+About 40% of our net worth is equity in one investment property.

-We have an apartment that the wife that we lived in for a few years before moving cities.
+We have an apartment that the wife and I lived in for a few years before moving cities.

 We renovated it a bit while living there but now rent it out.
-It’s positively geared so the income comes is handy, with any surplus going to the investments below.
+It's positively geared so the income comes in handy, with any surplus going to the investments below.

 Shares and equities

-Currently my investing strategy is to put money into a share portfolio on a regular basis while maintain some strategy to how I invest.
+Currently my investing strategy is to put money into a share portfolio on a regular basis and be consistent irrespective of market movements.